-Gastroenteropancreatic neuroendocrine tumours (GEP-NETs) refers to neuroendrocrine tumours originating from neuroendocrine cells in the tubular gastrointestinal tract and the pancreas*, all of which have malignant potential.
-Pancreatic neuroendocrine tumours are discussed elsewhere on the site
+Gastroenteropancreatic neuroendocrine tumours (GEP-NETs) refers to neuroendrocrine tumours originating from neuroendocrine cells in the gastrointestinal tract or the pancreas*, all of which have malignant potential; pancreatic neuroendocrine tumours are discussed further here

 The incidence of GEP-NETs is between 2-3 per 100 000 persons per year, with slightly higher rates in women, and rates have been increasing in recent years.
 The majority of GEP-NETs are located in the small intestine, the remainder either in the rectum or the stomach.

 *Neoplasia arising from neuroendocrine cells have historically been called carcinoid tumours when occurring in the gastrointestinal tract, however they can also occur in the pancreas and lung

-Patients often present with non-specific symptoms, such as vague abdominal pain, nausea and vomiting, and abdominal distension.
-In some cases they may present with features of bowel obstruction (or appendicitis in appendiceal GEP-NETs), requiring urgent intervention
+All GEP-NETs can present with non-specific symptoms, such as vague abdominal pain, nausea and vomiting, and abdominal distension.
+In less common cases, they may present with features of bowel obstruction (or appendicitis in appendiceal GEP-NETs), requiring urgent intervention

-Carcinoid syndrome occurs following metastasis of a carcinoid tumour, whereby the metastasised cells begin to oversecrete bioactive mediators, such as serotonin, prostaglandins, and gastrin, into the circulation.
+Carcinoid syndrome occurs following metastasis of a carcinoid tumour whereby the metastasised cells begin to oversecrete bioactive mediators, such as serotonin, prostaglandins, and gastrin, into the circulation.
 Patients present with symptoms of flushing, palpitations, intermittent abdominal pain, diarrhoea, and palpitations.

-For patients who present with metastatic disease without a known primary (and to establish the extent of disease in those with a known primary), whole body somatostatin receptor scintigraphy* (SSRS) is often warranted.
+For patients who present with metastatic disease without a known primary (and to establish the extent of disease in those with a known primary), whole body somatostatin receptor scintigraphy (SSRS) can be used (Fig. 2).

 All patients should be discussed at a multi-disciplinary team meeting at a tertiary hospital where management can be guided.
-Surgery is the only curative treatment for GEP NETs.
-As metastatic disease is common at presentation, any surgical treatment is therefore often only palliative.
+Surgery is the only curative treatment for GEP-NETs*, however nodal or liver metastases are found at presentation in 40–70% of patients.